Games World of Puzzles: Editors

+Allen D. Bragdon was the founding editor, and many of the most original and creative aspects of the magazine date from his brief tenure in 1977.
+Michael Donner, who is usually acknowledged as the Mother of Games and was also one of its founders, was the executive editor from 1977 until 1981, by which time the magazine had already attained a readership in the millions and had become Playboy’s second most important publication.

 Will Shortz started at Games in November 1978 and edited the magazine from 1989 to 1990 upon PSC's bankruptcy; he returned upon Bits & Pieces' resuming publication in late 1991, and remained until late 1993 when he became editor of The New York Times crossword puzzle.

 The current editorial team includes Jennifer Orehowsky, with help from Kappa Publishing editor Karen Powell.
 Graphic designers include Kevin Boone.
 Former Games Editor-at-Large Thomas L. McDonald handles the review department.